ShubhamGaikwad03/FlashChat-Firebase-Android/README.md

 # FlashChat-Firebase-Android
-This is a Chat App.
+This is a Chat App in which muliple users can chat with each other.